Image-and-Multimodal-Data-Analytics/FEEDS/README.md

 | **DeepPSMA** | 200 | FDG, PSMA | Prostate cancer |
 | **DHMC** (internal, Dartmouth-Hitchcock Medical Center) | 23 | PSMA | Prostate, no-cancer |

 > **Note on data access.** AutoPET-III and DeepPSMA are publicly available from their respective sources.
-The DHMC dataset is an internal, de-identified retrospective cohort (IRB-approved, consent waived) and is not publicly released.
+The DHMC dataset is an internal, de-identified dataset and is not publicly released.

----

-## Evaluation

-Clinical utility is assessed at three levels, plus disease- and tracer-stratified analyses:

-- **Voxel-level:** Dice Similarity Coefficient (↑), False Positive Volume (mL, ↓), False Negative Volume (mL, ↓).
-- **Lesion-level:** lesion counting, sensitivity, and positive predictive value for detection, treatment planning, and disease tracking.
-- **Anatomic region-level:** performance in high-risk regions (e.g., liver, lung, high-risk bone) relevant to treatment eligibility.

-**Highlights.** At a 30% labeling budget, FEEDS improves lesion sensitivity, PPV, and false-negative volume across disease types, tracers, and anatomic regions while maintaining Dice and false-positive volume.
-It achieves the best FPVol on DeepPSMA and the best FNVol on both external cohorts, and generalizes better than 100%-labeled AutoPET training on the DHMC cohort (where protocol/scanner differences cause the fully-labeled model to over-segment).

----

 ## Baselines Compared